Mentor in Training Program at Bread & Butter Farm!

 1:00 Afternoon MIT game/activity/challenge/hang out

-2:30 Integrate back with full camp for free time/snack/closing circle
+2:30 Support full camp for free time/snack/closing circle

 3:00 Pick up